rozmarin-2013/test-flow/README.md

 This is simple news article api, complete with MySQL database, PHP API.

-This API was created with Laravel 10.
+This Project was created with Laravel 10.

 ### To deploy the project follow these steps:
 1. Clone repositorium: